colabtex/deploy-aws/README.md

  After all of those steps a basic AWS example project should be complete

  At that point, verify everything is set up as desired, and make changes as necessary

+*** Note: though the AWSkeys have been included in the files, I disabled the user just before making this repo public

+There are still issues with this code, but I made some mistake somewhere and now I'm much further than I was a couple hours ago, the best that could be done was to at least get the script in an order where it will somewhat compile